LucasDelfino92/morrowindsharp/mw2.md

   - Weapon **iron spider dagger**
   - Weapon **imperial netch blade**
   - Weapon **Stormkiss**
-    - Omits the addition of the Ignore Weapon Resistance flag added by Patch for Purists, which overwrites BTB's change to how weapon resistance works.
+    - Omits the addition of the Ignore Weapon Resistance flag added by Patch for Purists to these three weapons, which overwrites BTB's change to how weapon resistance works.

 ### Synchronizing mod masters